jackhump/featuremaps/README.md

 ```
 library(devtools)
-devtools::install_github("jackhump/RNAmaps")
+devtools::install_github("jackhump/featuremaps")
 ```

-# Creating beautiful intersection plots with *RNAmaps*
+# Creating beautiful intersection plots with *featuremaps*

-RNAmaps allows you to visualise the intersection of two sets of genomic intervals where one set of intervals (parent or *A*) overlaps the other (child or *B*).
+featuremaps allows you to visualise the intersection of two sets of genomic intervals where one set of intervals (parent or *A*) overlaps the other (child or *B*).

 Examples of parent intervals include:
 * introns